LogoLaunchSaaS

 SMTP_SECURE="false"

-3. Initialize in instrumentation.ts
+3. Register in src/capabilities.ts

 // Option A — Resend (recommended)